quentinjamet/Tuto/mk_config/manga_sto.md

 and use ```qstat -u your_login``` to follow the job status.
 If the code compiled succesfully, you should have ```croco``` executable in your current directory.
 If this is not the case, errors will be reported in ```COMPILE.oXXXXXXX```.

-## Prepare bathy, initial, obcs and foprcing files
+## Install python croco tools

-The best option is to use Mathieur Le Corre python scripts.
-Make a local copy in your work dir:
+Mathieu Le Corre developped python tools to generate bathymetry, initial conditions and obcs and surface forcing files.
+To use them, first make a copy to your workdir:
   ```
   cd ${DATAWORK}
   cp -r /home2/datawork/qjamet/Python_tools_export/ .
   ```
 The instructions in ```README.INSTALL``` are not up-to-date, especially on the use of conda on datarmor (see: https://domicile.ifremer.fr/intraric/Mon-informatique/Calcul-et-donnees-scientifiques/Datarmor-Calcul-et-Donnees/Datarmor-calcul-et-programmes/Pour-aller-plus-loin/,DanaInfo=w3z.ifremer.fr,SSL+Conda-sur-Datarmor).
-To use the latest version of conda, run (or add in your ```~/.bashrc```)
+To use the latest version of conda, run (or even better, add in your ```~/.bashrc``` and source it)
   ```
   . /appli/anaconda/latest/etc/profile.d/conda.sh
   ```